Tuesday, May 7, 2013

-It is hard to believe that 40 years has passed since this landmark study of Egypt's royal mummies, the studies answered many questions which had to that point remained impossible to answer without damaging the precious bodies of the ancient kings and queens in the collection of the Egyptian museum, Cairo.
+It is hard to believe that 40 years have passed since this landmark study of Egypt's royal mummies, the studies answered many questions which had to that point remained impossible to answer without damaging the precious bodies of the ancient kings and queens in the collection of the Egyptian Museum, Cairo.

-The book opens with a portfolio of colour pictures which show the colour of mummies through various periods of Ancient Egyptian history and right on the first page is a fantastic picture of the extremely fragile 11th Dynasty mummy of the Lady Imenit.
-The mummy posses no quality of life in the attitude of her remains though she does posses vast quantities of jewelry about her neck.
+The book opens with a portfolio of color pictures which show the color of mummies through various periods of Ancient Egyptian history and right on the first page is a fantastic picture of the extremely fragile 11th Dynasty mummy of the Lady Imenit.
+The mummy possesses no quality of life in the attitude of her remains though she does possess vast quantities of jewelry about her neck.